 If your outdoor lighting project meets all acceptable outcomes in the Outdoor lighting code, a development application to Brisbane City Council is not required.
 A self assessment of the Outdoor lighting code should be carried out to determine compliance with the identified requirements.

 Impact assessment development application

-This certification statement should be submitted to Council in conjunction with the copy of the building approval given by a private building certifier.
+This certification statement should be submitted to Council, in conjunction with a copy of the building approval given by a private building certifier.